microsoft/FluidFramework/experimental/dds/tree2/docs/main/compatibility.md

 Codec logic should generally be self-contained: all imports should either be of the form `import type`, or should import from another persisted format file.
 Importing Fluid Framework libraries that have the same guarantees (e.g. `SummaryTreeBuilder`) is also acceptable.
 Codecs should expose the minimal necessary set of types.
-Encoding should take care to only include necessary object properties, avoiding constructs like object spread.
+Encoding should take care to only include necessary object properties. **In particular, avoid constructs like object spread**.
 Decoding should validate that the data is not malformed: see [encoding validation](#encoding-validation) for more details.

 With the exception of primitives, storage format types should never be exposed in the public API.

-> Note: due to how API-extractor works, the typebox schemas for primitive types _cannot_ share a name with the primitive type,
+> Note: due to API-extractor implementation details, the typebox schemas for primitive types _cannot_ share a name with the primitive type,
 > as it exposes _both_ the value and the type exported under the same name, even if the export is specified via `export type`.
 > For example, the typebox schema for `ChangesetLocalId` is named `ChangesetLocalIdSchema`.